RADAR-base/radar-self-enrolment-definitions/README.md

 #### Study Information

-The study information definitions define the study information that is displayed to the user.
-The study information is displayed on the home page of the portal.
+The study information definitions define the study information displayed to the user on the portal's study home page.
 The study information definitions are stored in the `study_info` directory.

 #### Eligibility